danja/zpt/2025-06-02/zpt_w3c_namespace_doc.md

 **Label:** Pan Domain
 **Subclass of:** skos:Collection, zpt:NavigationDimension
 **Definition:** Defines the conceptual boundaries of information under consideration.
 **Usage Note:** A thematic or topical scope that constrains the knowledge space being navigated.
-Can be defined by subject matter, entities, temporal periods, or geographic regions.
+Can be defined by subject matter, entities, temporal periods, geographic regions, or corpuscle subsets.

 #### zpt:TiltProjection
 **URI:** http://purl.org/stuff/zpt/TiltProjection